promiscuous-io/promiscuous/README.md

 ```

 Note that the `promiscuous_sync` method simply forces a publish operation.
-It will not be racy with respect to other message as the locking dance
+It will not be racy with respect to other messages because of the locking dance
-is performs.
+it performs.
 Nevertheless, the subscriber will "see" an inconsistent
 ordering of messages during the synchronization as model dependencies
 are not respected.